 Should you choose a franchise concept, your franchisor's directive is to help you understand what brand standards you need to adhere to.
 This can mean everything from clauses in the lease, size of the space, location and even signage.

 When working with partners it is important to divide and assign responsibilities.
 Too often we see partnerships miss out on good opportunities or fail because the roles and responsibilities are not defined ahead of time.
 Having too many cooks in a kitchen can hinder the selection and negotiating process.
 When partners are involved it is important to consult your Lawyer to determine what roles and responsibilities each partner will play.

-E CONTRACTORS
+CONTRACTORS

 CONSULT A CONTRACTOR BEFORE SEARCHING FOR SPACE?

 Don't wait until you've secured space to engage a contractor.
 It almost always results in delays, cost overruns, and unnecessary stress.

 A good contractor will help you understand what types of spaces will work for you.
 They can advise on how to minimize expenses in your buildout process.

 When considering options, look for an experienced contractor, with a good track record in commercial buildouts.
 They should be bonded and insured.
 Most landlords will want a say in who you use, which precludes using friends or family for the work.

 F LENDER OR INVESTOR

-WHEN TO START THE Funding Conversation?
+WHEN TO START The funding Conversation?

-The main reason to contact contractors in advance is to understand your costs and to have your financing in place before starting your search.
-In our experience, time kills deals, you do not want to be the Tenant that misses out on a prime location because you have not prepared in advance.
+The main reason to contact contractors in advance is to understand your costs and to have your financing in place before search.
+In our starting your experience, time kills deals, you do not want to be the Tenant that misses out on a prime location because you have not prepared in advance.
 Once you've completed your due diligence, and have your team behind you; you can start your property search with confidence.
-ESTABLISH AN Exclusive relationship If you've not already done so, you'll want representation by a commercial real estate broker.
-Most require an exclusive relationship.
-Once in place, they will tap into their extensive networks and access industry directories to narrow down potential sites to review.